 - Pain during rest when the condition becomes worse

 SAPS usually doesn’t get better on its own if the cause of the injury isn’t addressed.
 Your treatment will depend on many factors since there are numerous structures in the shoulder that may be affected.
 It’s important to speak to a healthcare professional to understand why the injury happened in the first place to ensure a successful short and long-term solution.

-- Pain management – The initial goal of physiotherapy is to reduce pain and inflammation while preventing any further tissue damage.
-The manual treatment of tight structures can help with
+- Pain management—with the initial goal of reducing pain and inflammation in the affected area, while preventing any further tissue damage

-- Improving posture – Your physiotherapist will use techniques to help you to improve your posture which eases pain and reduces the risk of further damage or injury.
+- Improving posture—an experienced physiotherapist will use techniques to help you to improve your posture, which works to ease pain and reduce the risk of further damage or injury.
 Posture is often affected by chronically tight muscles that prevent you from getting into an optimal position.

 We can help with your shoulder pain